morsoth/DIY-basic-arduino-console/README.md

 In the first part we assign an index to each sprite corresponding to its index in the sprite sheet (_e.g. the first 8 chars of the array `spaceInvadersSprites` are from the `PLAYER` sprite, thats why its index is `0`_).
 Negative index are ignored by the `drawSprite` function thats why we assign the index `-1` to the `VOID` sprite.
 _Disclaimer: this step of defining for each sprite a `#define` with its index is totally optional but simplifies the reading when programming._

 In the second part we find our sprite sheet: `spaceInvadersSprites`.
-We declare a sprite sheet as a constant array of `byte` (same as `unsigned char`).
+We declare a sprite sheet as a constant array of `bytes` (same as `unsigned chars`).
 But what do all this numbers mean?
 Lets take as an example the `ALIEN 3` sprite:
 ```cpp
 ...
     0x98, 0x5C, 0xB6, 0x5F, 0x5F, 0xB6, 0x5C, 0x98,                   // ALIEN 3